Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 	</dict>
 ```

 What if we had a number of Mac Minis used as an XCode build cluster.
 They're hiding in a server room without monitors or keyboards so it might be safe to power them up and log in automatically after a power outage.
 So we change that `<false/>` to `<true/>` and upload the preference file exactly the same way we did other config profiles.
-Scope that preference file to the build Minis and we have handled our 'special case'
+Scope that preference file to the build Minis and we have handled our 'special case'.

+This could get quite tedious and error prone.
+Fortunately Bob Gelder has written a script `generate_json.py` that will generate the JSON of a custom schema that can be uploaded to Jamf.
+You can find it at https://github.com/boberito/mscp_jamf/blob/main/generate_json.py.
+Put that in the `scripts` folder of the project and run it from the top of the project: `~/work/macos_security $ ./scripts/generate_json.py custom/cis_lvl2_puck_exempt.yaml`

+Notice that I'm pointing it not at my baseline but at a different YAML file.
+If you point it at your baseline you will get a lot of rules and a large JSON file (for me it was just over 60 rules and just over 1600 lines of JSON).
+I created a copy of the file with `_exempt` added to the name then went through the file and deleted any rule that I knew  would never be exempted.
+That gave me a third of the rules and a third of the size for my JSON file.